ThusharIshwan/ThusharIshwan/README.md

 When I am not working on my schoolwork, I spend my time coding, usually in the form of creating games.
 The languages that I am familiar with are Python (Pandas and Tensorflow mainly), R, Java, C++ and most predominantly C# within Unity's Engine.

-- 🔭 I am currently working on a few projects for my games, including communicating between CSV's and Unity, Making simple concepts for game ideas that I have and abstracting the process of creating the tools I need to make games.
+- 🔭 I am currently working on a few projects, including communicating between CSV's and Unity, Making simple concepts for game ideas that I have and abstracting the process of creating the tools I need to make games.

 - 🌱 I am currently expanding my knowledge of the features within Unity (such as NavMeshAgent's and the Animation Interface).
 Outside of unity, I am also learing the basics of Artificial Intelligence.